 Carol lei feels a special affinity for dynamically-nuanced instruments, namely clavichord and fortepiano.
 The music of Carl Philipp Emanuel Bach particularly draws her, and she plans in the near future to record much of his keyboard works on both clavichord and also a soon-to-be-acquired copy of the 1749 Gottfried Silbermann fortepiano, built and to be completed by Kerstin Schwarz in 2022.

-After acquiring her Silbermann piano, Carol lei will be able to illustrate the importance of Cristofori and Silbermann’s fortepianos as vital to an understanding of nuanced keyboard music of the first half of the 18th century.
+Since acquiring her Silbermann piano, in November, 2022, Carol lei is able to illustrate the importance of Cristofori and Silbermann’s fortepianos as vital to an understanding of nuanced keyboard music of the first half of the 18th century.
 Composers such as the entire Bach family, as well as Domenico Scarlatti, all had access to Cristofori and/or Silbermann pianos.
 Bartolomeo Cristofori, the Italian inventor of the piano around 1700, and the German Gottfried Silbermann used a stossmechanik action, with an underlever pushing the hammer up, unlike later “Viennese” pianos with prellmechanik, or a light bouncing action.
-Comparing the two actions of her fortepianos (Silbermann and Dulcken) – with resultant differences in touch and tone – provides a much clearer picture of 18th-century keyboard music, which Carol lei is eager to share.
+Comparing the two actions of her fortepianos (Silbermann and Dulcken) – with resultant differences in touch and tone – provides a much clearer picture of 18th-century keyboard music,.

 Carol lei now lives in the Pacific Northwest of the USA.
 She can be contacted on her Facebook page, or through the WEKA website: http://www.wekaweb.org/resources/